RenierM26/ha-ezviz/README.md

 ---

+## Push service outages

+MQTT push starts in the background after entities load.
+If push registration or connection fails (for example, EZVIZ returns HTTP 503), the integration continues its normal 30-second cloud polling and retries push startup every five minutes.
+Real-time `ezviz_push_event` events are unavailable until push recovers; polling does not replace every push-only event.
+Cloud login and the initial camera fetch must still succeed.
+Push shutdown errors do not prevent unloading the integration.

 ## Configure per-camera options

 Open **Settings → Devices & Services → Ezviz(Beta) → Configure**, then select a camera to **Edit**.